Home

 Tracking the amount of money you are bringing in versus how much you’re spending paints a clear picture of your profits and losses, which will influence the type of budgeting method you choose.

 Businesses of all shapes and sizes can save a lot of money with tax deductions.
-When you prepare your taxes, you’ll need to categorize all of your expenses so you can get the maximum deduction.
-Since not all business expenses are deductible, your expense tracking and reports can help you organize these details.
+Come tax time, you’ll need to categorize all of your expenses so you can get the maximum deduction.
+Since not all business expenses are deductible, your expense tracking and reports can help you organize these details ahead of tax preparation.

 Cash flow can make or break a business.
 Cash flow measures the movement of your funds in your business.
 A positive cash flow tells you that you have more money coming in than going out (a profit), while a negative cash flow is when you’re spending more than you’re making (a loss).